miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 Turns out we can *almost* implement this API.
 The only difference will be that after all the `field` lines, one needs a `buildObject` for technical reasons.
 We *could* implement this exact API but it would complicate the whole implementation for negligible gains.

 If you want a challenge you can try do it.
 Hint: change the `encoder` inside the opaque type from `a -> Value` to `a -> (Value, List (String, Value))` and use the second item in the tuple to rebuild the current `Value` every time you pass through a `field`.
-This is inefficent, and horrible and means that every other Codec has to produce an useless empty list, but it does clean the API a tiny bit.
-There are always choices to be made and the answer is not always obvious!
+This is inefficent, and horrible and means that every other Codec has to produce an useless empty list.
+Also, as we'll see later, the `Codec a` type might not be enough for a record decoder while we're building it.

 ### Custom types ###

-This is the hardest part, and where `elm-codec` is novel, compared to for example [`jamesmacaulay/elm-json-bidirectional`](https://old.elm.dmy.fr/packages/jamesmacaulay/elm-json-bidirectional/1.1.0/) or [`prozacchiwawa/elm-json-codec`](https://package.elm-lang.org/packages/prozacchiwawa/elm-json-codec/latest/).
-This is also the reason I published `elm-codec` in the first place (the other two packages already existed, and are enough up to records).
+This is the hardest part, and where `elm-codec` is novel compared to, for example [`jamesmacaulay/elm-json-bidirectional`](https://old.elm.dmy.fr/packages/jamesmacaulay/elm-json-bidirectional/1.1.0/) or [`prozacchiwawa/elm-json-codec`](https://package.elm-lang.org/packages/prozacchiwawa/elm-json-codec/latest/).
+This is also the reason I published `elm-codec` in the first place: the other two packages already existed, and are fine for basic types and records, but have low support for custom types.

 We will need:
 1. ways to build the variants;